Hell0W0rld0/AutoResumeUpdate/README.md

 # AutoResumeUpdate
-Tool for update Resume
-This tool is for update Resume for job seekers
+This tool is for refresh Resume for job seekers
+# Install
+pip install -r requirements.txt
+# Run
+Auto